beckyricha/Broadlink-RM-SmartThings-Alexa/RM Tasker LAN ReadMe.md

 ## Install this app into SmartThings (finally):
 You need two different bits of code, installed in this order:
-1. Go to Smart Things IDE (https://graph.api.smartthings.com/) and log in.
+1. Go to [Smart Things IDE] (https://graph.api.smartthings.com/) and log in.
 You may need to do this on a computer.
 I have difficulty getting it to work right browsing on a phone.

 2. Click "my device handlers" and on the page that leads to,  click "create new device handler."

 3. Ignore all the default information that comes up, and select the tab that says "from code."

 4. Paste in the text from the file in my github called "Broadlinkswitch device handler."
   a.
-Note for advanced users (you know who you are if this applies as it's not most people): If you have set up your own namespace, that needs to be changed manually both in this handler and my smartapp, as it actually gets used in device creation;
+Note for advanced users (you know who you are if this applies as it's not most people): If you have set up your own namespace, that needs to be changed manually both in this handler and my smartapp, as it actually gets used in device creation.

 5. Click the "create" button.